Skip to main content

 // allowed = false

-You can also check: is alice allowed to view and add bookings on trip Europe?
+You also check: is alice allowed to view and add bookings on trip Europe?

 Initialize the SDK